michaelsimonelli/qbtc/README.rst

 Coinbase Pro API Engine.

-This is a POC application, with the goal to implement a q/kdb based trading engine/API.
+| This is a POC application, with the goal to implement a q/kdb based trading engine/API.

-The app leverages fusion technology, the embedPy interface, to extend python libraries and map them natively in q.
+| The app leverages fusion technology, the embedPy interface, to extend python libraries and map them natively in q.

-With the fusion of python and q, operations that would have been difficult or complex in q alone, are easily executed with little overhead or development.
+**Core Components:**

-Further, by incorporating such operations natively, the application can leverage the processing power and speed of the q server directly, and maintain API calls, data storage, and analysis, all in one process.
+- Data feed subscription and dissemination

-Covers the core components of a basic, live trading system
+- Order book engine/market data consumption
-* data feed subscription and dissemination
+- API execution and interaction
-* order book engine/market data consumption
+- Application configuration

-* API execution and interaction
+| With the fusion of python and q, operations that would have been difficult or complex in q alone, are easily executed with little overhead or development.
-* application configuration
+| Further, by incorporating such operations natively, the application can leverage the processing power and speed of the q server directly, and maintain API calls, data storage, and analysis, all in one process.

-SANDBOX MODE STRONGLY RECOMMENDED.
-LIVE TRADES CAN BE EXCUTED VIA THIS API.
+**SANDBOX MODE STRONGLY RECOMMENDED.
+LIVE TRADES CAN BE EXCUTED VIA THIS API.**

 Setup
 =====